PSJorgensen/real-world-economics/real-world-economics-outline.md

     -   Research question - to what degree are sustainability dynamics in nations with high concentration of wealth different nations with less concentration of wealth?

     -   "Rising wealth concentration contributed to the crisis because the increasing asset demand from the rich played a key role in the rise of the structured credit market and enabled poor and middle-income households to accumulate increasing amounts of debt.
 To tame the inherent instability of the current mode of capitalism it is necessary to reduce inequality." - Sabalini 2014/2015

     -   Also cite contrary view from Chicago School - the economic elite wants democracy and would strike a deal if they had the chance, because dictators tries to wipe out the economic elite Capital - in the Twenty-First Century - In the Rest of the World - Michael Albertus - University of Chicago.

--   *References to integrate* \* The Haves, the Have-Nots, and the Health of Everyone: The Relationship Between Social Inequality and Environmental Quality Annual Review of Public Health, 2014 \* SUMMARY POINTS \* 1.
-Evidence supporting the equality/sustainability hypothesis suggests that social inequality is bad for the environment, which may in turn explain why societies with more inequality appear to be less healthy. \* 2.
-Social inequality may degrade the environment through asymmetries in political power that affect who experiences the benefits and harms of pollution. \* 3.
-    Social inequality may also worsen environmental quality by increasing the environmental intensity of a society's consumption or decreasing social cohesion and the willingness to cooperate to protect common resources. \* 4.
-Evidence of a negative association between social inequality and environmental quality appears strongest for localized air pollutants and markers of access to safe water and sanitation, and weaker for more dispersed pollutants, such as CO2, and other measures of water quality. \* 5.
-The evidence linking inequality with worse environmental quality is more consistent in within-country studies from the United States than in between-country studies, perhaps because the former benefit from a greater consistency in data and the fact that the larger political and development contexts are held fixed. \* 6.
-Challenges to conducting this research include the fact that inequality changes slowly over time so that longitudinal effects are hard to estimate and the fact that nonlinear effects and effect modifiers appear to play a part. \* 7.
-Although the evidence remains somewhat mixed and more research is needed, there are intriguing indications that reducing social inequality may not only help those who are most exposed to health-damaging pollutants but may also improve environmental conditions for all.
+-   **Internal conflict - poverty and income inequality**
+    -   Poverty, i.e. global inequality is a better predictor of internal conflict and insurgency than domestic inequality.
+        (<span class="citeproc-not-found"
+        data-reference-id="Fearon2003">**???**</span>) "after
+        controlling for per capita income, more ethnically or religiously diverse countries have been no more likely to experience significant civil violence in this period.
+We argue for understanding civil war in this period in terms of insurgency or rural guerrilla warfare, a particular form of military practice that can be harnessed to diverse political agendas.
+The factors that explain which countries have been at risk for civil war are not their ethnic or religious characteristics but rather the conditions that favor insurgency.
+        These include poverty-which marks financially and
+        bureaucratically weak states and also favors rebel recruitment-political instability, rough terrain, and large
+        populations."

 #### Local dynamics and impacts of inequality